-Social lab is an innovative methodology of co-creation among different stakeholders.
+Social Policy lab is an innovative methodology of co-creation among different stakeholders.
 PLUS adopts this technique in order to combine theory, research and practice.
 As the project focusses much attention on key-actors’ agency, we will involve such subjects into the process of evaluation of the research and production of solutions for the mentioned challenges of platform economy.

 The main characteristics of these social labs are (Hassan, 2014):